 We all use applications.
-Whether it is for social networking, managing our lives, or listening to music, apps of all kinds have managed to weave their ways into pretty much every facet of our lives.
-Whether it is a web, desktop, or mobile app, they all tend to work in the same way by being downloaded and installed for use.
+Whether it is for social networking, managing our lives, or listening to music, apps of all kinds have managed to weave their way into pretty much every facet of our lives.
+It doesn’t matter if it’s a web, desktop, or mobile app – they all tend to work in the same way by being downloaded and installed for use.

 However, a revolution is currently underway with a new, potentially disruptive group of apps emerging: the decentralized application (dApp).

 What are dApps?

 Decentralized applications (dApps) are digital apps or programs that exist and run on a blockchain or P2P network rather than a single computer and are outside the purview and control of a single authority.
 In a short while, we will look at what they are, how they affect people, and how companies can promote them successfully.
 First we need to look at what inspired their creation in the first place.
 We’ll also talk about why they present a good alternative to old-school, traditional apps.